neondatabase/website/content/docs/guides/grafbase.md

 A database connection string is required to forward queries to your Neon database.
 To retrieve the connection string for your database:

 1. Navigate to the Neon **Dashboard**.
 2. Copy the connection string for your database from the **Connection Details** widget.
-The connection string should look something like this:
+The connection string should appear similar to the following:

     ```text
     postgres://<user>:<password>@ep-crimson-wildflower-999999.eu-central-1.aws.neon.tech/neondb
     ```

-3. Add the connection string to a `DATABASE_URL` variable in your `grafbase/.env` file.
+3. Add a `DATABASE_URL` environment variable to your `grafbase/.env` file and set the value to your connection string.
 For example:

     ```text
     DATABASE_URL=postgres://<user>:<password>@ep-crimson-wildflower-999999.eu-central-1.aws.neon.tech/neondb